se342-gif/se342-IT265-002-2026/docs/Module-005-Dev-Log.md

 ### Date: [03/02/2026]

 #### Goals for this Module
-- [ ] Further game content/overview
+- [ ] Establish gameplay through phyiscal protoytpe game system
-- [ ] Completed narrative of storyboard to furhter mehcnaics and or overall gameplay
+- [ ] Complete narrative of storyboard to furhter mehcnaics and or overall gameplay
 - [ ] narrowed down on mechanics/rules in checkpoint

 #### Progress